-To derive our main results, we apply the argument principle on the critical set to count pre-images under harmonic mappings.
-For this purpose, we collect and extend several results in this section.
+The key ingredient to derive the formulas for the exact number of pre-images in Section~\ref{sect:global_valence} is the argument principle for harmonic mappings, applied on the critical set.
+In preparation, we collect and extend several known results in this section.

 A \emph{harmonic mapping} is a function $f : \Omega \to \C$ defined on an open set $\Omega \subseteq \C$ and with

 where $\partial_z$ and $\partial_{\conj{z}}$ denote the \emph{Wirtinger derivatives} of $f$; see e.g.~\cite[Sect.~1.2]{Duren2004}.
 If $f$ is harmonic in the open disk $D = \{z \in \C : \abs{z-z_0} < r\}$, it has a local decomposition